 One of the best places to start analysing whether you can afford to buy a house is with a detailed expense breakdown.
 Go over your budget by looking at how much you make and spend each month.
 This will serve as a reality check about what are fixed expenditures and where there is room in your budget to accommodate the expenses associated with home ownership.
 Besides, you need to analyse what type of property you will prefer to buy.
 A new build & off plan?
 A resale property?

 In the case of an off-plan purchase, you will be asked to sign a reservation contract and pay a small fee, at which point the property will be taken off the market for a limited period.
 This allows time for legal checks to be carried out, a contract of sale to be drawn up, and for you to make the first of a series of payments.
 Take a very important note that this first payment is normally 10 per cent or less of the purchase price and is non-refundable.
 If you want to buy a resale property, you will pay a small deposit to carry on the negotiation and in order to obtain the best price for you, your offer must be accepted and the deposit is non-refundable.
-Your lawyer then carries out the necessary legal investigations for you to sign the contract of sale, which states the price and what it covers
+Your lawyer then carries out the necessary legal investigations for you to sign the contract of sale, which states the price and what it covers.

 For most people buying a property, the biggest ongoing cost is the mortgage, so you should analyse and compare a range of different products and services offered by different lending companies.
 It might be vital that you secure a mortgage with a lender before starting the searching process.
 This way, when you find the right property, you will avoid being beaten to it by another buyer and you will also be in a much stronger negotiating position.

 Look for the mortgage which is most appropriate for your capabilities and needs.
-Generally, buyers with Spanish residency will be able to loan a higher amount than non-resident buyers and in the case you are a resident, the best mortgage deals will be available to people who put in at least 15% of the property’s value, leaving the mortgage company to lend the other 85%.
+Generally, buyers with Spanish residency will be able to borrow a higher amount than non-resident buyers and in the case you are a resident, the best mortgage deals will be available to people who put in at least 15% of the property’s value, leaving the mortgage company to lend the other 85%.
 If you put in less than 10%, you may have to pay a “Higher Lending Fee” which will add to the cost of your mortgage.

 The Agencia Tributaria is the tax authority that you must know well when buying a house so you are fully aware of your obligations.
 Once a year you will have to pay a property tax in addition to a good initial dose of taxes: